Ariamelon/Cantaloupe/README.md

 ~60% 60-key ZMK-compatible wireless split ergonomic keyboard.

 ## Disclaimer
+This keyboard is licensed under CERN-OHL-S-2.0.
 The layout is based on the [Ergodash](https://github.com/omkbd/ErgoDash) layout with the inner-most keys removed and an improved thumb cluster.
 The layout was only used as a reference, nothing was copied and the board is a completely new design.
-This keyboard is licensed under CC BY 4.0.

 ## Key Features
 * Ergonomic split 30-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys.